nadethoughts/Aetheria/The Anchor’s Secret/Player Primers/The Setting.md

 ---

 ### **[[Verdant Strand]]: The Northern Coast**
-[[Verdant Strand]] stretches along [[Solaris]]’s northern coast, marked by rocky cliffs, pine forests, and bustling trade towns.
+[[Verdant Strand]] stretches along [[Solaris]]’s north eastern coast, marked by rocky cliffs, pine forests, and bustling trade towns.
 Its people are practical, community-focused, and skilled at sea and trade.
 After the recent magical disaster known as the **[[Flaming Retribution]]**, the Survivors of [[Verdant Strand]] have sought to rebuild quickly.

 ---